 Composition | Music Therapy | Sound Recording Technology

-Perform three contrasting movements/works representing three of the following four genres: Baroque, Classical, Romantic, and Contemporary.
+Perform at least two contrasting selections—single-movement pieces or movements from sonatas or concertos representing different periods of music.
+One of the selections must be Baroque or Classical (such as Bach or Mozart).
 Also be prepared to perform all major scales and a chromatic scale, all at least 2 octaves.

 Violin: Perform two contrasting works.
 These two selections may be movements from larger works (e.g. a movement of unaccompanied Bach or a first movement of a standard concerto at level of Viotti, Mozart, or Bruch) or shorter, complete works (e.g. a showpiece by Sarasate or Kreisler).
 In addition, prepare one etude or caprice by Mazas, Dont, Kreutzer, Rode, etc. Prepare two 3-octave scales and arpeggios (major, harmonic and melodic minor)—one in G, A, B-flat, C, D, or E, and one in A-flat, B, D-flat, E-flat, F, or F-sharp.